Dwayne B. Thomas, Ph.D.

-Dr. Dwayne B. Thomas, Ph.D. has more than 32 years as a training, leadership development professional, and member of the Academy.
+Dr. Dwayne B. Thomas, Ph.D. has more than three decades of experience as a training, leadership development professional, and member of the Academy.
 He earned his Doctor of Philosophy degree in Education (Sports Management and Organizational Leadership) from Florida State University.
 His area of expertise is in Qualitative Research and Action Research projects and the perceptions and use of power and empowerment in organizations and executive leadership.
 He received a Masters of Arts Degree in Education (Sports Administration and Coaching) from The University of Iowa, and a Bachelor of Arts in Physical Education Teaching (K-12) from Bethany College, in Lindsborg, Kansas.

 Dr. Thomas has directed Doctoral, Masters, and Undergraduate Faculty, Research, and academic programs.
 Prior to becoming Chair at Lasell, he was the Director of Instructional Services, Director of Sports Leadership, and Associate Professor of Sports Leadership at Dominican University (DU) in River Forest, IL.
 At DU, Dr. Thomas created the Masters and Undergraduate level Sports Leadership Concentrations in the School of Leadership and Continuing Studies and collaborated with the College of Education to create the first Sports Leadership Concentration in the Education Administration Certification Program.
 He has directed the Sports Management/Leadership programs at Columbia College Chicago, Johnson C. Smith University, and the University of North Florida.